-It’s A Sin has been created by BAFTA-winning writer Russell T. Davies, famous for hit shows such as Doctor Who, A Very English Scandal and Queer As Folk.
+It’s A Sin was created for Channel 4 in the UK by BAFTA-winning writer Russell T. Davies, famous for hit shows such as Doctor Who, A Very English Scandal and Queer As Folk.
 It follows the rollercoaster lives of a group of young gay men living through the AIDS crisis in the 1980s and features a star-studded cast that includes Keeley Hawes, Neil Patrick Harris and Stephen Fry, with pop singer Olly Alexander taking the leading role.

 The five-part drama It's A Sin begins in 1981 when teenagers Ritchie, Roscoe and Colin first meet in London.
 After finding themselves thrown together, the boys, along with Ritchie’s friend Jill, share each other’s adventures.
 But with the new deadly AIDS virus on the rise, their lives are tested in ways they never imagined.